 SO WHAT DOES THIS MEAN ANYWAY?

 Good question!
 Most of the time, you can actually ignore the convention used for sending a balanced signal to a XLR socket as it’s all ‘relative’.
-What I mean by that, is that if the output is from a synthesiser for example and you’re only using the balanced XLR outputs, then if the signal is ‘upside-down’, it’s only upside-down, relative to itself.
+What I mean by that, is that if the output is from a synthesiser for example and you’re only using the balanced XLR outputs, then if the signal is ‘upside-down’, it’s not actually going to make any difference!

-If however, you’re using the balanced XLR outputs from a synthesiser and the unbalanced jack outputs, then you will have a problem as the signals on the XLRs will be out of phase to the signals off the jacks.
-If the amplitude of both sets of outs is the same, you’ll get nothing if for example, when you mix the two together.
+If however, you’re using the balanced XLR outputs from a synthesiser and the unbalanced jack outputs, then you will have a problem as the signals on the XLRs will be out of phase to the signals off the jacks, as seen by the mixer those signals are going into.
+If the amplitude of both sets of outputs is the same, you will in fact get absolutely nothing as the two pairs of outputs will of course cancel out each other.

 You can easily get around this by either phase inverting the respective inputs on your desk or DAW for one set of outputs or by swapping pins 2 and 3 in the XLR connections at one end (only) on the cable between your gear’s XLR outputs and your desk or DAW.